Youth Backcountry Camps

 • Wilderness survival skills

-Participants can expect to hike between 2 and 9 miles per day.
+Participants hike between 2 and 5 miles per day.
 Camps are limited to 10 - 12 participants per session.
-The programs are fully supported by well-trained TRTA and TINS or Red Cross staff, and all food, camping gear, permits and transportation to and from the trailheads are provided.
+Each trip is fully supported by well-trained TRTA and partner staff.
+All food, camping gear, permits, and transportation to and from the trailheads are provided.
 Participants only need to provide shoes, clothes, and a passion for the outdoors!

 Have questions about Youth Backcountry Camps?
 Check our FAQ's page!

 2016 public trips are all finished - time to start thinking about 2017!